piroinno/stock-data-api/README.md

 - The simple data model used as part of the databse interaction is stored here, stock-data-model: https://github.com/piroinno/stock-data-model
 - Postgres Database: Using alembic the database is versioned, so changes to the schema can be rolled back or forward
-- ADLS to store the partitioned histoorical files: Data downloade is stored here
+- ADLS to store the partitioned historical data.
+Data downloaded is stored here

 ## IaC / CICD Ochestration